Read Write Inc.

 Masterclass - Observation - Face to Face feedback.

-A masterclass focusses on specific areas of teaching, this could include: hand signals, positioning of pupils or praise.
+A masterclass focuses on specific areas of teaching, this could include: hand signals, positioning of pupils or praise.
 All groups are then visited by the Reading Leader or Headteacher for observation of the topic discussed.
 Feedback is then given on this topic either face-to-face or on a feedback card.

 This method of continuous assessment has paid dividends.
 Pupils are now able to begin, maintain and finish paired reading activities without adult direction.
 They offer praise and mutual support, exactly as it would happen in a mainstream school.